RideSafer Delight Travel Vest

 Did you register your vest?
 If you need to, click here.

 [effective date 09/1/17]

 Keeping children safe is our utmost priority.
 As such, we have a strict no-return policy for child safety products as it is not possible to ascertain the complete history (how it was used/if any parts of the product might be compromised) of the product before considering resale.
 We encourage you to review the product FAQs above, or contact us to ensure that this product is suitable for your family prior to purchase.
-For more information on our Returns Policy, click here.
+For more information on our returns policy, visit our Returns Policy page.